elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 2. Process
 Before you start every week and at the end of every day, you will go through your “To Classify” column and determine a course of action:
-- If it’s not towards an immediate goal:
+- If not towards an immediate goal:
   - Mark it as “Future”
-- If it’s useless:
+- If useless:
   - Mark it as “Trash” and keep notes as to why
-- If it’s a “you” task:
+- If a “you” task:
   - If you can get it done immediately, do so and mark it “Done”
-  - Otherwise, assign it to the respective it goal with priority and deadline/date
+  - Otherwise, assign it to the respective goal with priority and deadline/date
-- If it’s a “delegate” task:
+- If a “delegate” task:
   - If you can delegate immediately, do so and mark it “Done” or “Follow Up”
   - Otherwise, assign it to the respective goal with priority and deadline/date